rinaldilucas/mean-task-manager/README.md

     ```sh
     yarn install
     ```
-3. Create a database named `meantemplatedb`
-4. Create collections named users, tasks, categories (or import from `./db/collections`)
-5. If running for the first time, run the following command to answer angular cli questions
+3. If running for the first time, run the following command to answer angular cli questions
     ```js
     ng serve
     ```
-6. Run angular, express and mongoDB as development mode
+4. Run angular, express and mongoDB as development mode
     ```js
     yarn dev
     ```
-7. Deploy to github pages
+5. Deploy to github pages
-   `js
+     ```js
     yarn deploy
-`
+    ```
    If needed, you can debug express using `yarn api-debug`. <br>More builds scripts at `./package.json`. <br>

 <p align="right">(<a href="#top">back to top</a>)</p>